 C. Moral Turpitude Screening Tool Directions: This is not an all-inclusive list.
 There may be information that is reported that must be screened in for an assessment.
-If the report meets this maltreatment type it must be accepted as an Investigative Assessment.

 Is the parent/caretaker encouraging, directing or approving of the child participating in illegal activities such as shoplifting, fraud or selling drugs/alcohol?